markramige/markramige.com/content/posts/tryhackme-windows-privesc-arena-write-up.md

 ## Potato Escalation
 ### Task 11
-The [Potato exploit](https://github.com/foxglovesec/Potato) allows us to run an abritrary command with elevated privileges.
+The [Potato exploit](https://github.com/foxglovesec/Potato) allows us to run an arbitrary command with elevated privileges.
 For this task we're going to use Potato to run `net localgroup administrators user /add` which gives our normal user administrator privileges.

 ## Password Mining Escalation
 ### Task 12